Welcome to the website of Cnoc a' Chalmain

 How to find us

 The House of Prayer is five minutes' walk from the ferry.
 Follow the road from the pier past the Nunnery ruins.
-Do not turn right to the Abbey but continue straight on to the road end, then turn left through a farm gate and Cnoc a' Chalmain is the second house on the right.
+Do not turn right to the Abbey but continue straight on to the road end, then turn left pass Village Hall.
+Go through farm gate and the House of Prayer is on the right up the tarmac drive.

 Travel to Iona